dmitrii-eremin/passion-ts/docs/passion/resource.md

 - **returns**: `SoundIndex` — A unique index representing the loaded sound.

 ##### `loadFont(fontData: string): FontIndex`
 Loads a bitmap font from a BDF font string and returns a unique font index for later reference.
+Font loading is asynchronous; the font will be available after it is parsed.

 - **fontData**: `string` — The contents of a BDF font file as a string.
 - **returns**: `FontIndex` — A unique index representing the loaded font.

+##### `createCanvas(width?: number, height?: number): CanvasIndex`
+Creates a new offscreen canvas and returns a unique canvas index for later reference.

+- **width**: `number` *(optional)* — The width of the canvas.
+Defaults to the system width or 256.
+- **height**: `number` *(optional)* — The height of the canvas.
+Defaults to the system height or 256.
+- **returns**: `CanvasIndex` — A unique index representing the created canvas.

 ---